MicrosoftDocs/security/compass/incident-response-playbook-app-consent.md

 - Azure portal
 - PowerShell script

+>[!Note]
-**Note:** Using the Azure portal *will only allow you to see Admin Consent Grants for the last 90 days and based on this, we recommend using the PowerShell script method only to reduce the attacker registers investigation steps.*
+>Using the Azure portal *will only allow you to see Admin Consent Grants for the last 90 days and based on this, we recommend using the PowerShell script method only to reduce the attacker registers investigation steps.*
+>

 ### Method 1 – Using the Azure portal